keldefrawy/keldefrawy.github.io/_rd_articles/outputs-and-vanishing-capability.md

 - Which claim was corrected because the institution’s error-detection process worked?

 These questions do not eliminate judgment.
 They make judgment contestable.

+## What would falsify the capability-lag account?

+The thesis should weaken if output vectors predict future research capacity as well as direct capability measures.
+If publication, patent, program, and deployment histories reliably forecast team regeneration, artifact reuse, new-problem initiation, transition, and low reconstitution cost, the additional balance sheet may not justify its burden.

+It should also weaken if capability measures add mostly narrative noise: reviewers cannot agree even on bounded proxies, organizations manipulate them more easily than counts, or teams classified as healthy repeatedly fail external technical tests.

+The opposite evidence would be a leading-indicator result.
+Track teams before a funding cliff, closure, merger, or leadership change.
+If loss of critical roles, maintenance, adjacency, or question authority predicts later output and transition decline after controlling for field and resources, capability accounting has earned explanatory value.

+The personal ledger offers only a pilot.
+For each item, the site can eventually attach an evidence state: claim status, artifact status, independent use, transition, current custodian, and whether a living team can extend the work.
+The exercise may reveal strong continuity or more archival remnants than expected.
+Either result is useful; the framework should not guarantee its own conclusion.

 ## Five different verdicts